 Johnson & Johnson (J&J) has been putting talcum powder in its Baby Powder and Shower to Shower products for decades, even though studies dating back to 1971 have evidenced a potential link between talc and ovarian cancer.

 If you or a loved one has been diagnosed with ovarian cancer after using Baby Powder or Shower to Shower for genital dusting, contact your team at GoldenbergLaw.
-Our talcum powder lawyers in Minnesota can make sure that you are being represented fairly and accurately.
+Our talcum powder lawyers can make sure that you are being represented fairly and accurately.
 Leave the sleepless nights to us.

 Case Quick Facts

 Depending on usage, women who genitally dust with talcum powder may be almost three times as likely to develop ovarian cancer due to long-term irritation of the ovaries and the actual presence of talcum fibers within ovarian tissue.

 Ovarian cancer is a devastating disease for both the patient and her loved ones.
 Diagnosis often results in chemotherapy, radiation, surgical intervention, and death.

 Johnson & Johnson, one of the world’s largest companies, manufactures and distributes Baby Powder and Shower to Shower.
 Despite the trust placed in the company by women all across America, J&J has never warned of the increased risk of ovarian cancer from genital dusting of talc even though it was aware of the potential link for more than three decades.